Pistol shooter at Camp Perry

 https://www.rsscaz.com/

-Tuesday Night bullseye at PRGC.
+Wednesday Night bullseye (intermittant) at PRGC.

 https://phoenixrodandgun.org/